mica-92/addhana/content/blog/77-biden.md

 He's been mentioning that he wants a t-shirt with the inscription *He'll Do* (to reflect his true feelings towards Biden); and because I'm the best girlfriend in the entire Universe, I designed one for him.

-Then I uploaded the image to teespring.com so he could order as many t-shirts and tote bags as many as he pleased with Joe's face.
+Then I uploaded the image to teespring.com so he could order as many t-shirts and tote bags as he pleased with Joe's face.
 I'm making almost no profit from this sales, and I think Joey will be the first lucky recipiant of a Ninni-Biden Original.
 It's a shame they do not do pins :(.

 The result: